mikeb127/Bayesnet-Backpropagation/README.md

 ![image](https://user-images.githubusercontent.com/35029869/109893396-b455b880-7cdf-11eb-9486-e3b546deea6a.png)

 Finally, I copied the new values from the CPTs into the Netica network, which now results in the probabilities below.
 Note that there are a few differences as Netica requires significant rounding when compared to the CPT's produced by the R code.
+A pdf copy of this network is also in the repo.

 ![image](https://user-images.githubusercontent.com/35029869/109893611-11ea0500-7ce0-11eb-8c4b-c423480f6a9d.png)